-From gorgeous beaches to traditional luaus to top-notch surfing, Hawaii offers terrific experiences that should be on every traveler’s list.
-Here’s what you need to do and see for a memorable trip.
+From gorgeous beaches to traditional luaus to top-notch surfing, Hawai‘i offers terrific experiences that should be on every traveler’s list.
+Here’s what to do in Hawaii for a memorable trip.

-Hawaii is one of those amazing places that sits at the top of most people’s travel bucket list, with daydreamers picturing stunning sunsets and sand in their toes.
-But it’s not all beaches and umbrella drinks — the chain of islands is as diverse as it is beautiful, and the list of things to do in Hawaii is staggering.
-Hawaii’s eight primary islands, including Oahu, the Big Island, and Maui, (there are dozens more atolls and islets in the chain) have their own personalities and features, offering Hawaiian vacation activities for everyone from the beach bum to the foodie, from the surfer to the adventurer.
+Hawaii is one of those amazing places that sits at the top of most people’s travel lists, with daydreamers picturing stunning sunsets and sand in their toes.
+But it’s not all beaches and umbrella drinks here.
+The chain of islands is as diverse as it is beautiful, and the list of things to do in Hawaii is staggering.
+Hawaii’s eight primary islands—including Oahu, Hawaii Island (the Big Island), and Maui (there are dozens more atolls and islets in the chain)—have their own personalities and features, offering Hawaiian vacation activities for everyone from the beach bum to the foodie, from the surfer to the adventurer.
 So eat (here’s a list of the best restaurants in Hawaii), drink, and have fun, because once you arrive in Hawaii and have that lei around your neck, you’ll never want to leave!

-Spectacular views of waterfalls, lush forests, and the sparkling ocean are part of the pleasure of the twisting drive along the North Shore to tiny, timeless Hana in East Maui.
-The journey is the destination, but once you arrive, kick back and enjoy.
+Spectacular views of waterfalls, lush forests, and the sparkling ocean are part of the pleasure of the twisting drive along Maui’s North Shore to tiny, timeless Hana in East Maui.
+The journey is the destination, but kick back and enjoy once you arrive.
 Wave to pedestrians, “talk story” with locals in line at the Hasegawa store, and explore the multicolor beaches.
 An overnight stay here allows for the most relaxed experience—there are plenty of things to do, from exploring a lava tube cave to tasting farm-fresh food.
 A day trip is a big push, but it’s doable if you get an early start; you may decide to drive just part of the way as an alternative.
 Just remember that this isn’t just an attraction – residents drive this highway, and good visitors respect the “rules of the road,” including obeying “No Parking” and “No Trespassing” signs.

 Related: Fodor’s Maui Travel Guide

-Visit Hawaii Volcanoes National Park, to see the aftermath (and occasionally the active flow that includes fiery red lava that pours, steaming into the ocean and nighttime lava fireworks) of one of the world’s most active volcanoes, Kilauea.
+Visit Hawaii Volcanoes National Park to see the aftermath (and occasionally the active lava flow steaming into the ocean, as well as the nighttime lava glow) of one of the world’s most active volcanoes, Kilauea.
 The park includes many beautiful hiking options to explore the complex nature of volcanoes or a drive around the Crater Rim.
 Nahuku (Thurston Lava Tube) is a popular cave inside the park, large and accessible enough for amateur spelunkers.
-Regular eruptions continuously change the park’s landscape, so even if you’ve already visited, it’s a whole new destination!
+Regular eruptions continuously change the park’s landscape, so even if you’ve already visited, it’s a whole new destination every time.

-Experiencing Kauai’s emerald green Napali Coast is a must-do.
-You can see these awesome cliffs on the northwest side of the island by boat, helicopter, or by hiking the Kalalau Trail.
+Experiencing Kauai’s emerald green Napali Coast is a must.
+You can see these awesome cliffs on the island’s northwest side by boat, helicopter, or by hiking the Kalalau Trail.
 Whichever you pick, you won’t be disappointed.
 Hiking the 22-mile trail requires a relatively high fitness level and a reservation.
 Entering Napali Coast State Wilderness Park and Kalalau Trail requires going through Ha‘ena State Park, which requires a day use and parking permit.
 Camping in Napali Coast SWP also requires a permit, so plan ahead if you want to check this off of your Hawai‘i bucket list.

 Related: Fodor’s Kauai Travel Guide

 Take time to trek down one of the trails into Haleakala National Park‘s massive bowl and see proof, at this dormant volcano, of how powerful the earth’s exhalations can be.
 The cinder cones have beautiful swirls of subtle colors that can sparkle in the sunlight.
 You won’t see a landscape like this anywhere, outside of visiting the moon.
-The barren terrain is deceptive, however—many of the world’s rarest plants, birds, and insects live here.
+The barren terrain is deceptive; however, many of the world’s rarest plants, birds, and insects live here.
 Trails traverse a variety of ecosystems from the alpine desert at the summit to the lush Kipahulu District that spills over into East Maui and appeal to hikers of all abilities.

 Related: The Best Restaurants in Maui

-Waikiki, with its well-shaped but diminutive waves, remains the perfect spot for grommets (surfing newbies), though surf schools operate at beaches (and many hotels) around the island.
+With its well-shaped but diminutive waves, Waikiki remains the perfect spot for grommets (surfing newbies), though surf schools operate at beaches (and many hotels) around the island.
 Most companies guarantee at least one standing ride in the course of a lesson.
 We guarantee you’ll never forget the thrill of catching your first wave.
 Waikiki is home to a lot of surfing history, including a resurgence in popularity in the sport in the 1920s that saw the emergence of Duke Kahanamoku, who became an Olympian and surfing ambassador to the world.

 Known as the “Grand Canyon of the Pacific,” Waimea Canyon is a unique and memorable Kauai destination.
-From its start in the west Kauai town of Waimea to the road’s end some twenty uphill miles later at Puu o Kila Lookout, you’ll pass through several microclimates—from hot, desert-like conditions at sea level to the cool, deciduous forest of Kokee—and navigate through the traditional Hawaiian system of land division called ahupua‘a.
+From its start in the west Kauai town of Waimea to the road’s end some twenty uphill miles later at Pu‘u o Kila Lookout, you’ll pass through several microclimates—from hot, desert-like conditions at sea level to the cool, deciduous forest of Koke‘e—and navigate through the traditional Hawaiian system of land division called ahupua‘a.
 You’ll pay entrance and parking fees for incredible views and great hiking for all levels.

 Related: Top Things to Do in Kauai

-Many of the islands play host to a traditional luau, with dancers, music, and a large buffet of food.
+Many of the islands play host to a traditional luau, with dancers, music, and a large spread of food.
 Most are found at resorts and offer a full night of fun.
 The Old Lahaina Luau on Maui has a warm heart—and seriously good poke (diced raw tuna tossed with herbs and other seasonings).
-Tuck a flower behind your ear, mix a dab of poi (taro-root paste) with your lomilomi salmon (rubbed with onions and herbs), and you’ll be living like a local.
+Tuck a flower behind your ear, mix a dab of poi (taro-root paste) with your lomilomi salmon (prepared with onions and herbs), and you’ll be living like a local.
 Different styles of hula are part of the performance.
 For any luau, you’ll want to reserve well in advance.
 Many luaus are shifting away from the traditional buffet to focus on family-style or served courses (along with tropical cocktails) for an improved customer experience.

 Related: Hawaiian Greetings and Phrases

-Snorkeling in Maui is a must, either on your own with a buddy or on a snorkel cruise.
-Maui has snorkel boats of all sizes to take you to spots such as the Molokini Crater, while Kealakekua Bay is the desired destination on Hawaii Island.
+Snorkeling in the islands is a must, either on your own with a buddy or on a snorkel cruise.
+Maui has snorkel boats of all sizes to take you to spots like the Molokini Crater, while Kealakekua Bay is the desired destination on Hawaii Island.
 On Oahu, Hanauma Bay is a special spot; it’s a state-protected Marine Life Conservation District and nature preserve where education is as important as enjoyment.
 It’s extremely popular, and reservations can be tough to get, but worth it if you can.
 Wherever you duck under, you’ll be inducted into a mesmerizing world underwater.
 Slow down and keep your eyes open; even fish dressed in camouflage can be spotted when they snatch at food passing by.
-Some great spots to try right near the shore are Honolua Bay and Kekaa (known as Black Rock, it’s in front of the Sheraton Maui) in West Maui.
-There are also good spots on the rocky fringes of Wailea‘s beaches on the South Shore.

 This South Shore beauty is the sand dreams are made of: deep, golden, and pillowy.
 Don’t be discouraged by the crammed parking lots; there’s more than enough room.
 Makena (Oneloa in Hawaiian) is still relatively wild.
-There are no hotels, minimarts, or public restrooms nearby—instead there’s crystal-clear water, the occasional pod of dolphins, and drop-dead gorgeous scenery (including the sunbathers).
+There are no hotels, minimarts, or public restrooms nearby—instead, there’s crystal-clear water, the occasional pod of dolphins, and drop-dead gorgeous scenery.
 You can grab a fish taco and a drink at a nearby truck for a tasty lunch.

 Buy Tropical Fruit at a Roadside Stand

 Your first taste of ripe guava or mango is something to remember.
-Delicious lychee, mangoes, star fruit, bananas, passion fruit, pineapple, and papaya can be bought on the side of the road with the change in your pocket.
-Go on, let the juice run down your chin, and don’t be afraid to try something new.
-Farmers’ markets are another place to seek out taste treats—just be sure to ask if what you crave is, indeed, local.
+Delicious lychee, longan, rambutan, mangoes, star fruit, bananas, passion fruit, pineapple, and papaya can be bought on the side of the road with the loose ones that have been floating around your wallet.
+Let the juice run down your chin, and don’t be afraid to try something new.
+Farmers’ markets are another place to seek out tasty treats—just be sure to ask if what you crave is, indeed, local.

 Visit One of Hawaii’s Amazing Resorts